 Delivery Focus

 This is the key distinction.
 Iterative development focuses on delivering working functionality in cycles or iterations.
 The emphasis is on delivering a core set of features early and often, gathering feedback, and then iterating on those features based on that feedback.
-Incremental development, on the other hand, focuses on delivering the entire project in stages, with each stage adding new functionality to a partially complete product.
+Incremental development delivers the project in stages, with each stage adding new features to build on the existing product.

 User Involvement Level

-The level of user involvement is highly emphasized in iterative development.
-Early user feedback from frequent delivery cycles improves functionality in subsequent iterations.
-This encourages collaboration and continuous integration of user needs during development.
+User involvement is key in iterative development.
+You know, early feedback from frequent delivery cycles improves future features.
+This encourages collaboration and meets user needs during development.

 Meanwhile, in incremental development, user involvement may be minimal.
 Feedback will be included between stages, but user input is not emphasized throughout development.